Types of Alopecia. Which one do I have?

 Chronic traction alopecia is usually more difficult to treat.
 For some people, hair transplantation can be the solution.
 For others, Minoxidil may be effective.

 As you can see, there are many different types of hair loss, but keep in mind that the most common is Androgenetic Alopecia, also known as Male Pattern Baldness.
 Do you think your hair loss could be a sign of Male Pattern Baldness?
-Evolved Clinics at Perth, Australia can help you get the correct diagnosis and put you on the path to effective treatment.
+Evolved Clinics at Perth and Brisbane, Australia can help you get the correct diagnosis and put you on the path to effective treatment.
 Come, consult with us, for free.

 Book your